FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Method

 To incorporate item contextual information, we augment the item embeddings in the masked sequence as

 where $c_i$ is derived from a combination of the item embedding $e_i$ and the item context embedding $t_i$ representing item metadata. $t_i$ is generated using a pre-trained and frozen LLM encoder and a perceiver \cite{perceiver} to encode the LLM output embeddings into a fixed length.
-The resulting output is concatenated with the item embedding and projected to the modified item embedding $c_i$ at the transformer input.
+The output of the perceiver is then linearly projected to match the item embedding dimensions and then vector summed with the item embeddings.
 This allows the model to learn masked item prediction with \textit{text as side information}, which we show improves the performance on recommendation tasks.
 In our experiments, we use the mT5 Base model \cite{mt5} to encode text.
-The output of the perceiver is then linearly projected to match the item embedding dimensions and then vector summed with the item embeddings.

 The use of a perceiver network provides certain key advantages in this context.
 It encodes a variable length input sequence of embeddings to a fixed length output sequence of embeddings.
 By concatenating (in the sequence dimension) different modality types at its input, the network can learn a joint encoding.
 Thus the perceiver offers a natural method of joining multiple modalities of text data, as described later for critiquing.